 2. If you're ambitious, make cards from the same colors of construction paper with actions to perform.
 The child rolls the cube, chooses a card of the same color, and does that activity (sing a song, say a nursery rhyme, hop on one foot, etc.)

 3. Use the cube at clean-up time.
-Roll the die and pick up toys of that color.
+Roll the die and pick up and put away toys of that color.

 4. Use your imagination to make up another game using the color cube.
 (Please share your idea below!)

 How to Make the Cube for the Color Cube Game

 Measure one carton with the bottom of the other to get the right height.

 Fit one carton over the other.

 Measure and cut squares of brightly colored paper.
 (Though the sides are supposedly square, be sure to measure before you cut.)

 Here Is Your Milk Carton Color Cube, All Ready to Play Your Game!

 Here Are Two Projects You Can Make With Recycled Milk Cartons! - Milk Carton Lantern Project